materiaraiding/materiaraiding-old/_ultimate/fru.md

 A tank will **immediately** run to **true East** or **true West** (whichever is closest) to bait out a **Somber Dance** tankbuster, followed by another **Somber Dance** baited on the closest person.

 The crystal will then pulse with an **Edge of Oblivion** raidwide and both bosses will move to the middle.
-Light Party 1 will stack North and Light Party 2 will stack South for **Akh Morn**, a **hand of pain HP check**.
+Light Party 1 will stack North and Light Party 2 will stack South for **Akh Morn**.
+Because these stacks are baited on tank emnity, both tanks must have aggro of each boss.

-This will then be followed by a **Morn Afah** party stack that the party will take in the center of the arena.
+This will then be followed by a **Morn Afah**, a party stack that acts like a **hand of pain HP check**.
+The party will take the stack in the center of the arena.

 Both bosses will move and then cast: